 5 Estate Planning Necessities

 A lack of clear direction will often cause a headache for those left behind to organize an estate.
-This can brew up unintended animosity, which is not the legacy most wish to leave in their wake.
+This can brew up unintended animosity which is not a healthy parting gift.
 In addition, a neglected estate plan can lead to an inefficient distribution of assets.
-This can create a diminished inheritance for those you love, which is the last thing any rational human being would wish.
+This can create a diminished inheritance for those you love which is something else no one would wish to occur.

 1. Basic Will